networknt/light-4j/docs/content/middleware/metrics.md

 for docker containers.
 However, the database and dashboard can be replaced easily with another reporter implementation.
 To replace it, change the MetricsHandler to use another reporter instead of InfluxDB.

+## reportInMinutes

+In the metrics.yml, you can choose reportInMinutes.
+This is a period the system caches and calculates statistic info about the request/response and report to the Influxdb.
+After the report, the data set is reset so that the collection is started from scratch again.
+Depending on the performance requirement for your services and your capacity of influxdb, you may choose long report period or short report period.
+Short period like 5 minutes will generate more traffic and data to influxdb but reduce the chance of data loss when server is restarting.
+Long period like 15 minutes will reduce the load to influxdb and you can keep more days data online in influxdb to study the long term trends of your services.